chainguard-dev/cs-workshop/python/chainlabs-roadshow/README.md

 - Customize secure images while preserving end-to-end integrity for open source software (OSS)
 - Leverage Chainguard’s CVE remediation SLA to maintain security over time

-This example uses a 'Dogs vs Cats Voting' Python application, but there are many more Migration Guides available at [https://edu.chainguard.dev/chainguard/migration/](https://edu.chainguard.dev/chainguard/migration/).
+This example uses a Python 'Voting' application, but there are many more Migration Guides available at [https://edu.chainguard.dev/chainguard/migration/](https://edu.chainguard.dev/chainguard/migration/).

 **If you need assistance with any steps in the workshop, please raise your hand and a Chainguard Engineer will come by to assist you.**